Web Applications

 A regular expression

-For performance reasons the regular expression has to be re2 compliant so zero-length lookaround assertions are not allowed.
+For performance reasons the regular expression must be re2 compliant so zero-length lookaround assertions are not allowed.

 All meta characters except slash (/) must be escaped if used as literals.